The following is a step by step summary of how the book is made. It’s a 3-month project and an ever-changing and improving process. In summary:

 Meetings with team members to establish goals.

+From my point of view, this is the most important step in how the book is made — finding a partner that can breathe life into the project.
+I believe this person is the most important person in the whole process, even more important than the artist.
 Behind the scenes introductions include several meetings with the staff and the parent-teacher organization, so that everyone has a chance to contribute opportunities for everyone to participate, including ideas about the subject of the book, and how those ideas might come to fruition in the community.
 For example, with Ruby the Red Worm we hoped it would inspire homes and schools to begin composting their scraps and using that compost to help nourish a garden.

 Step 2.
 Social awareness and fundraising.